-The best way to help victim of domestic violence is to simply be there for them.
+The best way to help the victim of domestic violence is to simply be there for them.
 Should residents hear or see something that could be domestic abuse, McWilliams says the best way to approach the situation is to ask the victim “are you safe?”
 Let the victim know that there is help available and be a resource that they can turn to.

 “Just be that person to listen,” McWilliams said.

 Avoid victim blaming.
-McWilliams said that there is a lot of victim blaming placed on the survivors of domestic violence.
+McWilliams said that there is a lot of victims blaming placed on the survivors of domestic violence.
 Do not ask the victim what they did and in no way make it appear the victim did something wrong.
 McWilliams says to only offer assistance, so that the victim feels more comfortable.